-

 - A small number of officers commissioned in 2022 or early 2023 will not have to do a PHU until 2024.
 Please check your readiness dashboard to verify.

-Newly commissioned officers will get their first PHU during their first birth month period that is at least one year after their accession physical examination and at least six months after they are commissioned.
+Newly commissioned officers will get their first PHU in their birth month window that is >12 months from their accession physical exam and >6 months from their call to active duty.

 No, as a Public Health Service officer you must complete and submit an annual PHU.Your weight, height, and body mass index (BMI) recorded in your PHU on the DD-2808 “Report of Medical Examination” is your official annual weight submission.
 If your BMI is over 27.5 kg/m2, your provider or another healthcare provider recommended by your provider must determine your estimated percent body fat by the “taping” method.
 Those results must be entered on a PHS 7044-1 form and returned with your PHU.
 Officers who have active Pregnancy Medical Waivers are not required to submit “taping.”